 “This botch was foreseeable and the state (was) ill prepared to deal with the circumstances despite knowing that the entire world was watching.
 Lethal injection botches have existed for decades but never have they been riskier or more irresponsible than they are in 2014.
 This outcome is a disgrace,” Denno said.

 Amnesty International USA called the botched execution “one of the starkest examples yet of why the death penalty must be abolished.”w

 “Last night the state of Oklahoma proved that justice can never be carried out from a death chamber,” Executive Director Steven W. Hawkins said in a statement.

 The Oklahoma attorney general’s office is “gathering information on what happened in order to evaluate,” said spokeswoman Dianne Clay.

-The state’s governor ordered an investigation and issued an executive order granting a 2-week delay in executions.
+Fallin ordered an independent review of the state’s execution procedures and issued an executive order granting a two-week delay in executions.

 Fallin gave no deadline for the review, which will be led by Department of Public Safety Commissioner Michael Thompson.
 If it is not done within the 14-day period, the governor said she would issue an additional stay for Warner.

 Lockett’s attorney slammed the announcement and called for a “truly” independent investigation.